coolioxlr/watchOS-3-heartrate/README.md

 Examples to show streaming heartrate from watchOS3 using Swift3

 - request healthkit authorization from watch
-- queary from healthkit to show heartrate
+- query from healthkit to show heartrate

 ##Requirements